15 Most Affordable States for Private Pay Home Care in 2026

 Tennessee cost compared to national average

 Home care in Tennessee costs approximately 10% below the national average.
-For families needing ongoing care, this translates to meaningful monthly savings.
+For families needing ongoing care, this means significant monthly savings.
 Tennessee maintains these competitive rates while offering urban amenities and healthcare options that many of the least expensive states cannot match.

 Tennessee cost drivers and regulations

 State regulations define home health services to include skilled nursing care, physical therapy, occupational therapy, speech therapy, medical social services, and home health aide services.
-Tennessee’s conservative need formula and fraud prevention measures help maintain reasonable costs.
+Tennessee's conservative approach to care definitions and fraud prevention helps maintain reasonable costs.
 The state requires physician orders for all skilled nursing and CNT services provided in home settings.

 Tennessee private pay home care availability